 At Keep Massachusetts Beautiful, we believe that everyone can play a role in finding solutions to our state’s solid waste, litter, recycling, and other environmental challenges.
 This includes:

 - Individuals.
 Lasting change begins with personal responsibility.
-While companies produce the products that often end up littered on our roadsides, beaches, and in our oceans, it’s the people who consume these products who are guilty of littering.
+While companies produce the products that often end up littered on our roadsides, parks, playgrounds, beaches, and in our oceans, it’s the people who consume these products who are guilty of littering.
 Think about it.
 If people simply did not litter, organizations like Keep Massachusetts Beautiful would not be necessary.
 Each of us plays a role in protecting our communities and planet Earth.
 Each of us can dispose of trash properly, recycle correctly, and teach our children, parents, and friends to do the same.
 We can also vote with our money by simply refusing to buy products that are environmentally irresponsible.
 This will send a message to the business community that people are willing to forego convenience if it helps support a cleaner planet and more sustainable practices.